LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedFeatures/unauthenticated-in-app-messaging.md

 _Note: If you pass **authenticationCode** or **jwt** on LPAuthenticationParams init() - it will automatically set the authentication type to LPAuthenticationType.authenticated._

+_Note: Signup is only used in code snippet for discovery purposes.
+Please use .unauthenticated type referenced further down within the examples for actual implementation_

 ```swift
 class LPAuthenticationParams: NSObject {
     …